ombulabs/blog/_posts/2017-08-28-upgrade-to-rails-3-1.md

 config.action_view.debug_rjs = true
 ```

-- if you want to wrap parameters into a nested hash add a `config/initializers/wrap_parameters.rb` file with the following contents.
+- If you want to wrap parameters into a nested hash add a `config/initializers/wrap_parameters.rb` file with the following contents.
 This file comes by default in new applications.

 ```
 # Be sure to restart your server when you modify this file.